 “The goal is to transform data into information and information into insight.” – Carly Fiorina of HP

 Since its start, Google’s goal has been to turn mounds of data into information that humans can actually use.
 One such transformation came in the form of user location data in Google Maps called Popular Times, in which Google displays the average foot traffic to a given location.
 While many in the press called this a great “line avoider” for consumers, the impact that this information can have on small businesses is phenomenal.
 However, to truly understand why this is important, we need to turn this “information into insight.”
 The remarkable thing is, with Popular Times, Google essentially gave you, the business owner, a crude, but free, store traffic counter.

-I looked at the Popular Times daily breakdown for Papercut’s neighbor, Stone Cup Coffee (we love your coffee, guys!).
-Between 7am and 9am on Tuesdays and Wednesdays, the traffic to the store is pretty even, but when you compare that to the average traffic on a Monday, there seems to be about half as many visitors frequenting the location.
-One marketing idea to implement based on this information would be a discount or promotion on Mondays between 7am and 9am to help boost sales from regular customers.
+I looked at the Popular Times daily breakdown for Stone Cup Coffee (we love your coffee, guys!).
+Between 7am and 9am on Wednesdays and Thursdays, the traffic to the store is pretty steady, but when you compare that to the average traffic on a Monday or Tuesday, there seems to be about half as many visitors frequenting the location.
+One marketing idea to implement based on this information would be a discount or promotion on Mondays or Tuesdays between 7am and 9am to help boost sales from regular customers.

 It will be interesting to see what other applications Google introduces using this stored anonymous user data.
 What possible uses could they conceivably have for it?
 Feel free to share your thoughts in the comments!